ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

 - `scorebar-marker.png` has higher priority.
-- this element represents the "warning" zone
+- This element represents the "warning" zone.
-- This element is not used in [osu!mania](/wiki/Game_mode/osu!mania)
+- This element is not used in [osu!mania](/wiki/Game_mode/osu!mania).
 - Y-position at 16; x-position is placed at the end of the cropped `scorebar-colour.png`

 ---